-Bwenge Gorilla Family was formed in 2007 by Bwenge.
+Bwenge Gorilla Group was formed in 2007 by Bwenge.
 It was named after a silverback who flee his Natel family and joined other families from other groups.

-The family apparently has 11 members including 1 silverback, a leader who decides for the family.
+The bwenge gorilla group apparently has 11 members including 1 silverback, a leader who decides for the family.

-Bwenge faced its extreme dark times when it lost about 6 infants.
+Bwenge gorilla group faced its extreme dark times when it lost about 6 infants.
 It was a horrible moment for the whole family.

 The group now lives in the Karisoke volcanic area which is between Mount Karisimbi and Mount Bisoke.

-To meet Bwenge Gorilla Group, you will meet the game rangers and guides for a short briefing at the park headquarters at around 7am for some basics, precautions and rules about gorilla tracking.
+To meet Bwenge Gorilla family, you will meet the game rangers and guides for a short briefing at the park headquarters at around 7am for some basics on the gorilla trekking experience, precautions and rules of gorilla trekking.
 This is a perfect chance for you to ask any questions you may need to ask.

 The hike to this family takes about 2 to 3 hours and is full of adventure.
 You will trek through the trails and the steep slopes of the Volcanoes.

 It’s indeed a thrilling moment standing about 7 meters away from these gentle apes for a full hour.
 This gracious opportunity also gives the Rwanda Board of Development a strong arm to further conserve and sustain the natural habitats of Bwenge Gorilla Group and other habituated families that reside in the Volcanoes.